zkparty/trusted-setup-frontend/validate_receipt/README.md

 1. **Receipt signature address is equal to sequencer address:** to prove that the receipt was sent by the official sequencer, a participant can recover the public address from the signature and compare it with the official public address.

 2. **Check that witnesses are equal to PoT Pubkeys:** the receipt sends back the PoT Pubkeys as "witnesses".
 A participant can check that each witness is equal to one PoT Pubkey.

+# More info
+If you are interested on learning more about the KZG Ceremony checkout this repository [https://github.com/ethereum/kzg-ceremony]().